-Highly Pathogenic Avian Influenza (HPAI) in Minnesota and the Midwest can cause great loss to commercial poultry farms.
-HPAI represents a change in what avian producers have come to expect, given spring introductions of avian influenza are usually rare.
+Highly Pathogenic Avian Influenza (HPAI) and other diseases in Minnesota and the Midwest can cause great losses to commercial poultry farms.

-Biosecurity is key to preventing or reducing the extent of possible virus introduction.
+Biosecurity is key to preventing or reducing the extent of possible virus and other disease introduction.

 Biosecurity basics for on-farm employees